 What size is a lunchbox cake?

 Living up to its name, it is bento-sized.
-The most common Korean lunchbox cake size is 4 inches, weighing about 350 grams.
+The most common Korean lunchbox cake size is 4 inches, weighing 350 grams.
 However, they are also available in bigger sizes, such as 6 inches and 8 inches.
+For our recipe, we'll make a 6-inch diameter lunchbox cake with two layers.

-The Korean lunch box cake box and container adds charm to the appeal.
-Whether your dessert is classic circular-shaped or heart-shaped, it will be nestled in a clamshell takeout container.
+The Korean lunch box cake box and container add a charm to the appeal.
+Whether your dessert is circular or heart-shaped, it will be in a clamshell takeout container.
 Despite the fancy decorations on the treat, the simple container gives a more minimalistic vibe.

-When it comes to frosting, you can choose to make either whipped cream or buttercream.
+When it comes to frosting for your bento cake, you can choose to make either whipped cream or buttercream.
 These two options are the most popular ones out there.

-However, buttercream is the most preferred as it does not require refrigeration like whipped cream.
+However, buttercream is preferred as it does not require refrigeration like whipped cream.
 Buttercream also has a smooth and creamy texture, whereas whipped cream is delicate and airy.

 Lunchbox Cake Recipe | Korean Bento Cake